 6.4.1 Secure security guidelines for employees and contractors

-6.4.3 We encrypt sensitive data on both cloud and on-site backups and use antivirus/firewall software regularly and password protection protocols to ensure the confidentiality of the information we hold.
+6.4.3 We use antivirus/firewall software regularly and password protection protocols to ensure the confidentiality of the information we hold.
 Personal data held for marketing purposes is added to a secure password protected and two-factor authenticated database through MailerLite.

-6.4.4 We use 2-factor authentication to log in to our accounting package.
+6.4.4 We use 2-factor authentication to log in to our accounting package and CRM system.

 6.5 Notwithstanding the security measures that we take, it is important to remember that the transmission of data via the internet may not be completely secure and that you are advised to take suitable precautions when transmitting to us data via the internet.

 7. Do We Share Your Data?

 7.1 We may contract with third parties to supply services to you on our behalf.
-These may include payment processing, delivery of goods, search engine facilities, advertising and marketing.
+These may include payment processing, delivery of goods, advertising and marketing.
 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, Our obligations, and the obligations of the third party under the law.
 We currently contract with:

 - Google (Cloud Storage, Email Functions & Website Analytics)